project-kaat/ctf-writeups/NahamConCTF2022/Time Machine/README.md

 ```

-This fragment contains our memcmp call.
 Examining the value, that goes in r3 we get:

 ```
 x/s 0x2aa000023b6